The Productivity Method Planner: An Honest Review

 The honest verdict

-The Productivity Method Planner is a well-made, well-structured daily planner that delivers what it promises: a framework for managing a productive day, backed by a clearly articulated method.
-It's worth the price for the audience it's designed for.
+The Productivity Method Planner is a well-made, well-structured daily planner that delivers what it promises: a time-based framework for sorting a demanding day, backed by a clearly articulated method.
+It's worth the price for the audience it's designed for — particularly anyone who currently uses one flat to-do list and constantly misjudges how long things take.

 It won't tell you what to work towards.
 It won't prompt you to ask whether your priorities are right.
-It won't give you space to track goals across a longer horizon.
+It won't give you much space to track goals across a longer horizon, and it assumes you already know roughly how long your tasks take — which isn't a safe assumption for everyone.
 If those things matter to you — and for most people reading this, they probably do — factor that into the decision.

 The wider point is that most people with demanding, ambitious lives need more than one layer of planning.
 A daily execution tool handles the tactical layer: what am I doing today and in what order?
 A goal-tracking tool handles the strategic layer: what am I working towards and is my weekly effort aligned with it?
 The Productivity Method Planner is the former, well done.
 Whether you need the latter alongside it depends on how clearly you already know what you're building.